Considering a smartphone for your child? Read this first!

 Looking from left to right, the matrix shows several alternatives ranging from no mobile phone to a stripped down iPhone.
 Looking top to bottom, the toggle icon (in black or green) indicates additional features that can be enabled or turned off, depending on the product.

 Basic features like calling and texting can meet the communication needs of children and families, and many products can be set up without additional features and apps that often become an unhelpful distraction.
+Keep in mind Apple iPhones are designed for adults, so they require an increased level of understanding and management to keep kids safe.

 Is a simple iPhone possible?

 Use our tutorial video below to set up an iPhone with limited features.
 For example, you can allow only texting, FaceTime, and phone calls while choosing to remove the App Store, Safari (internet access), as well as time-zapping apps like YouTube, video games, and social media.
+Managing a stripped-down iPhone takes more vigilance and the ability to say no when your child asks for access to more apps and features, so this option has its own pros and cons.

 Video Tutorial: Setting up a First iPhone

-1. Take it slowly.
+Take it slowly.
 Very, very slowly.
+Visit our Giving a First Phone page to help guide you.

 Need more help?